cchinchristopherj/Right-Whale-Unsupervised-Model/README.md

-Whale Convolutional Neural Network (Unsupervised)
+Right Whale Detection Challenge Part II
 =========================

 Convolutional Neural Network to Recognize Right Whale Upcalls (Unsupervised Learning of Filters)

-Tackles the same [challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) and uses the same [dataset](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) as the Baseline Model.
+Tackles the same [challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) and uses the same [dataset](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) as the Baseline Model in [Right Whale Detection Challenge Part I](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network)

 Due to expert annotation being an expensive process, unsupervised learning holds great potential for the development of more robust classification models - its speed (in the case of K-Means-like algorithms) and ability to learn abstract, generalized features from readily available unlabeled data make it a powerful tool for future monitoring systems.